sfuhrm/capsula/README.md

     mvn clean package
     java -jar target/capsula-0.0.1-SNAPSHOT-jar-with-dependencies.jar -f capsula.yaml -o out/

+## How to edit a configuration

+Find out which group your package belongs in Redhat world:

+    docker run fedora yum grouplist

 ## How to test installation of a created package

 It is recommended to test the produced package.
 At least the